rachelleagarcia/rachelleagarcia.github.io/_posts/2020-05-29-injection-owasp.md

 ## The Setup

 First, we'll need to install Juice Shop.
 Juice Shop has several challenges ranging in difficulty based on their star levels.
-One star being the easiest and five stars being the hardest.
+One star being the easiest and six stars being the hardest.
 In this post, we'll be completing all of the Injection challenges.
 Here's GitHub link that will show you how to install it:

 [OWASP Juice Shop](https://github.com/bkimminich/juice-shop#from-sources)